THE EXODUS OF THE HEBREWS, MOSES AND PHARAOHS PART 7

 And so Pharaoh made Moses ambassador to the foreign kingdoms, in which capacity he served twelve years.
 But because of the prejudice against him, for being of Israelite blood, the court of Pharaoh importuned the king for his removal, and Moses was so removed from office under the king.||

-Religion, along with Art, reflects the culture and society.
-It is evident in the shared deities of the Asiatics and Egyptians who worshipped these deities, that there was an accepted co-existence between them.
+Religion and Art reflect the culture and society.
+It is evident in the sharing of worshiped deities between Asiatics and Egyptians, that there was an accepted co-existence between them.

 The contentious relationship between Hyksos and Egyptian as stressed in the supposed 2nd Intermediate period is found to be non evident.
 Even in the New Kingdom, the emerging Greek religion worships Zeus, who shares a synchronicity with Amun-Re of the Egyptians, indicating a direct connection between the common deities of both cultures.
 This is also in accord with what Oahspe reveals about the lower heaven and earthly dominions of Baal in the later period of the New Kingdom during the cycle of Lika.

 A depiction of Isis and Nephthys proclaiming their brother Re and Osiris occupy the same heavenly abode.